pplu/office-365-installation/README.md

 # Office Deployment Tool

-Welcome [https://www.microsoft.com/en-us/download/details.aspx?id=49117](ODT) (Office Deployment Tool).
+Welcome [ODT](https://www.microsoft.com/en-us/download/details.aspx?id=49117) (Office Deployment Tool).
 This utility helps us download and install any version of Office 365 that has been published.
 Although its built to help automate Office 365 installations, if correctly instructed, we can control the exact version of Office applications that it installs.
-See an overview of its functionality [https://docs.microsoft.com/en-us/deployoffice/overview-office-deployment-tool](here).
+See an overview of its functionality [here](https://docs.microsoft.com/en-us/deployoffice/overview-office-deployment-tool).

-All we need to do is to [https://www.microsoft.com/en-us/download/details.aspx?id=49117](download ODT), extract it to a directory (`c:\ODT` in this article), and write a configuration file:
+All we need to do is to [download ODT](https://www.microsoft.com/en-us/download/details.aspx?id=49117), extract it to a directory (`c:\ODT` in this article), and write a configuration file:

 # Configuring ODT